simonedelpopolo/koorie/README.md

   - Defaults set to `active=false` `key=null` `cert=null` `dhparam=null`
   - ❗️Required Options:
     - _**active**_ ➡︎ must be true
-    - _**path**_ ➡︎ path to the directory that will store the certificate. if omitted will be used the root directory.
-      if specified and no directory is found will be made a new directory. **_keep in mind file permission on the host OS_**
     - _**key**_ ➡︎ path to the key.pem file
     - _**cert**_ ➡︎ path to the cert.pem file
   - ❗NOT required -> _**dhparam**_ ➡︎ path to the dhparam.pem file